 What is Freedom of Information?

 The Freedom of Information (Scotland) Act (FOISA) was introduced in 2002 to make the information held by public bodies more accessible.
-Anyone can access the information held by Scottish public authorities and the Scottish Public Pensions Agency has a duty to reply to Freedom of Information requests within 20 working days.
+Anyone can access the information held by Scottish public authorities and the Scottish Public Pensions Agency has a duty to reply to Freedom of Information requests.

 Commercial publications and open data

 The SPPA does not make any publications available on a commercial basis and currently does not publish any open data.